Metronlab/genius/README.md

     - toml
 - With option `-v` support command line defined values as a key value pair
 - With option `-i` can run `goimports` command at generation to correct missing import paths
+- With option `-dry` or better with environment `GENIUS_DRY=true` allow comparing result with targeted file instead of generating it again.
+Wich can be useful in continuous integration logics

 #### Getting started